vanderhe/fortnet/doc/recipes/docs/basics/firsttrain.rst

 ------------
 Depending on the setting of the program behavior in the input file (i.e. running mode), different output files are created.
-Running the current example there will be two files written to disk, appart from the redirected standard output:
+Running the current example there will be a single file written to disk, appart from the redirected standard
-`acsf.out`, `Si.net`.
-The average user does not have to look into either of these files.
-They only contain information about the ACSF mappings and the status of the silicon network, which are necessary for a later resumption of the training process or for predictions based on the resulting network potential.
+output: `fortnet.hdf5`.
+The average user does not have to look into this file.
+It solely contains information regarding the program state, which are necessary for a later resumption of the training process or for predictions based on the resulting network potential.

-In fact, the relevant output ``fnetout.xml`` is only created in validation or prediction mode and introduced in the :ref:`next section <sec-firstpredict>`.
+In fact, the relevant output ``fnetout.hdf5`` is only created in validation or prediction mode and introduced in the :ref:`next section <sec-firstpredict>`.

 If the total trajectory of the loss function and total gradient is of interest,